lvkremin/personal-website2/content/talk/prototype-survey/index.md

 ---
-abstract: A sample of a competitive benchmarking study.
-The data presented was made up for the purposes of this presentation.
+abstract: A sample of an unmoderated usability study and survey.

 # address:
 #   city: Stanford